 The applicant is continuing in discussions with the Region as to whether the development may participate in this program, although this is not yet determined.
 The recommendations of this report would provide allocation for the first two phases, and the conditions attached to the provided incentives would require the applicant to participate in the Region's LEED program.
 This would return 30% of the allocation required for the first two phases, being 201 units - in effect, almost all of the allocation required for the third building would then be new allocation returned to the Town.
-The recommendations of this report would then allow this newly-created allocation to be used for the third building.
-As the Servicing Allocation Policy provides, if any allocation provided to the developer is not used within one year the Town rescinds the allocation for other use.
+The recommendations of this report would then allocation Policy provides, if any allocation provided to the developer is not used within one year the Town rescinds the allocation for other use.